Italo de Lorenzo

-Italo de Lorenzo (19 April 1939 – 2 January 2025) was an Italian bobsledder who competed in the mid-1960s.
+Italo de Lorenzo (19 April 1939 – 2 January 2025) was an Italian bobsleigher who competed in the mid-1960s.
 He won a silver medal in the four-man event at the 1965 FIBT World Championships in St. Moritz.

 Biography

 Brother of Enrico de Lorenzo, Italo was a member of Italy's national bobsleigh team from 1959 to 1967, winning silver in the four-man World Championships in 1965.

-He was a bobsleigh commentator for Dutch television and radio from 1968 to 1982, and in 1978 he helped establish the Dutch bobsleigh and skeleton federation (Bob en Slee Bond Nederland / BSBN).
+He was a bobsleigh commentator for Dutch television and radio from 1968 to 1982, and in 1978, he helped establish the Dutch bobsleigh and skeleton federation (Bob en Slee Bond Nederland / BSBN).

 De Lorenzo was a member of the executive committee of the BSBN and their team manager.
 He was also named as honorary president of the BSBN, honorary member of the ISBF, and was bestowed the Cavaliere Ordine al Merito della Repubblica Italiana in 2003 and the Order of Orange-Nassau in 2011.

 Between 1971 and 2002, De Lorenzo and his wife, Mia, operated an ice cream parlor on the Oudegracht canal in Utrecht.